A male reader asks about women’s responsibility in marriage –

 It’s up to each of us to determine what sacrifice means, its role in our lives, and what an acceptable level of sacrifice might be.
 Sacrifice can be an important task that calls us to develop maturity, and it can be a tool of oppression that we use to crush ourselves and each other.
 My job is to help people discern these differences for themselves.

-As a “post-modern counsellor” (I actually endeavour to be a post post-modern counsellor, that is I’m interested in bringing meaning back where it has been deconstructed and building appropriate structures rather than just tearing them down) I help people find suitable meaning in life experiences in a world that has been, with mixed results, largely stripped of meaning.
+I actually endeavour to be a post postmodern (metamodern) counsellor; I encourage the conscious re-integration of meaning where it has been blindly deconstructed or blindly followed.
+I help people find suitable and flexible meaning in life experiences in a world that has been, with mixed results, largely stripped of it.

 If I took for granted the “naturalness” and moral superiority of conventional marriage, with its views on fidelity, loyalty and responsibility I would impart this bias into my client relationships, which is precisely what many marriage counsellors do.